yui-tan/pyPromptChecker/docs/description.md

   - ### [Features] section ###
     - **"TabNavigation" option** (Boolean)
 Toggle to enable or to disable tab navigation.
 Default value is **True**.
-    - **"TabNavigationWithThumbnails" option** (Boolean)
-Toggle to enable or to disable thumbnail view.
-If set to True, thumbnail button appears next to 'Jump to' button, right top of the window.
-This setting has no meanings unless "TabNavigation" option is enable.
-Default value is **True**.
     - **"TabNavigationMinimumTabs" option** (Integer)
 Setting appear tab navigation when how many files are opens.